-Running true to form, Neil LaBute comes up with a bold dramatic concept -- here, it’s the challenging notion of sketching what leads to a raw act of juvenile violence -- but fails to get under the skin of the problem.
+Running true to form, Neil LaBute (“The Mercy Seat”) comes up with a bold dramatic concept — here, it’s the challenging notion of sketching what leads to a raw act of juvenile violence — but fails to get under the skin of the problem.
 Although his trailer trash characters are keenly observed through the fug of cigarette smoke and beer fumes that envelops their native habitat, they don’t have his sympathy.
 This failure of the heart confounds the director and drops the actors into sterile limbo, where they are given ample visual cues and raunchy dialogue to define their characters as crude and creepy but few clues on how to understand them.

 LaBute may flinch at getting really up close and personal with people who both repel and fascinate him, but he has a terrific ear for the way they talk.
 Best friends Darrell (Mark Webber) and Tim (Logan Marshall-Green) are juniors in high school who spend most of their time cutting classes and hanging out at the zoo, talking trash.

 Tim, who may have a learning disability but can still read the writing on the wall, already has a dead-end job at a fast-food joint.
 Beaten down before his life has even begun, he expresses himself with an effort and mainly in defensive monosyllables, which gives Marshall-Green license to fill in the blanks with fidgeting limbs and panicking eyes.
 (The baggy clothes and over-the-eyes caps are costumer Angela Wendt’s contribution to his shrunken ego.)